Who We Are

 Our Goal

-In order to make our New York City tour possible, we have raised $40,000, and we’re currently working on our repertoire to perform in NYC on March 31st.
 Thank you to all who supported us this season!
-We are looking for sponsors, volunteers, in-kind donations, monetary donations, and collaborators to spread the word about our ensemble and our mission.
+We are still looking for sponsors, volunteers, in-kind donations, monetary donations, and collaborators to spread the word about our ensemble and our mission.

 Want to make an in-kind donation?